santiagocasas/cosmomathica/README.md

 Version
 =======

-This is version 0.3.
+This is version 1.0.
 Since this is an alpha status, backwards compatibility may be broken in future releases.

-This is a forked version by Santiago Casas, with some minor modifications, but same functionality.
+This is a forked version by Santiago Casas, with some major and minor modifications.

 Copyright and licensing